tsgates/arch-wiki-markdown/wiki/Xfce.md

-If you have set your preferred applications with exo-preferred-applications, but they do not seem to be taken into consideration, see Xfce#xdg-open integration (Preferred Applications)
+If you have set your preferred applications with exo-preferred-applications, but they do not seem to be taken into consideration, see #xdg-open integration (Preferred Applications)

 > Action Buttons/Missing Icons